-While the reasons for this are varied, including more homes built in high risk areas and more small fire suppression leading to an overabundance of fuel, the fact remains that modern wildfires are more difficult to extinguish, resulting in more damage.
-With thousands of homes destroyed in 2018 alone, more people are beginning to take note of these occurrences, and to take steps to protect their properties.
+While the reasons for this are varied, including more homes built in high risk areas, the fact remains that modern wildfires are more difficult to extinguish, resulting in more damage.
+With thousands of homes destroyed in recent years, more people are beginning to take note of these occurrences, and to take steps to protect their properties.

 Choosing The Best Wildfire Resistant Siding

 Homeowners who live in areas that have a moderate to high risk for wildfires are encouraged to begin proceedings designed to protect their homes.
 While this process is multi-faceted and includes things like firebreaks and good evacuation plans, it also includes using non-combustible materials to build and clad your home.